 Many vermicomposting enthusiasts know about a technique to break down organic waste to produce fertilizer without using worms: hot composting.
 Although both produce organic fertilizer, there are many differences.
 The type of bin, location of the bin, setup, and day-to-day feedings are not the same.
 Also, the resulting organic fertilizer from worms is different than from hot composting.

 First, let’s explore hot composting, especially for those individuals unfamiliar with this method.

 - Hot composting usually done outdoors.
 It requires land.
 Therefore, most hot composting is done in a suburban or rural environment.

 - It can be cost-free to start.
 Just choose any surface outside and away from any buildings.
 Make a bin or pile at any depth.
 Toss in food scraps, garden scraps, grass clippings, seeds, rabbit poop, and seasoned bovine manure.
 However, you should consider investing in a composting bin.
 Bins keep everything together, reduce vermin and pests, and can be covered easily.
 Some bins can be spun for quicker turning.
 Some bins have a drawer for easy harvesting.

 - You will need to learn how to balance brown material with green material for optimal hot composting.

 - The volume of organic material doesn’t matter.
 Add as much as you want at any time.

 - The best internal temperature for hot composting is 160 degrees Fahrenheit.

-- The compost pile naturally heats up from the aerobic process.
+- The compost pile naturally heats up.
 There are times when the temperature can exceed 200+ degrees and produce steam.
 Temperatures that high will kill beneficial microorganisms.
 Occasionally, your compost pile may steam.

 - No worms are involved in hot composting except for the few who venture inside before they are killed off by the heat.
 Red Worms die off in temperatures over 95 degrees.